protontypes/agile-development-methods-and-strategies/README.md

 # agile-robots
-Mindsets, Processes and Methods in Robotics and Software Development Processes.
+A summery of mindsets, processes and methods in knowledge intense development processes like robotics.

 > No process, mindset and method will fit to your unique working enviroment and team without a common adaption.